lanyarag/C-sharpProjects/README.md

 [Project #1](https://github.com/lanyarag/C-sharpProjects/tree/main/NameAge):

-Program to read the data of two people, then show the name of the oldest person
+Program to read the data of two people, then show the name of the oldest person.

 [Project #2](https://github.com/lanyarag/C-sharpProjects/tree/main/employees/employees):